freeCodeCamp/guide/src/pages/javascript/tutorials/how-to-create-a-lightbox/index.md

 ##### Our Images
-The images we will be using are being supplied by [Pexels](https://www.pexels.com/), a free stock photo gallery that allows you to provide high quality images to their projects fast, freely and (ussually) with no attributions needed.
+The images we will be using are being supplied by [Pexels](https://www.pexels.com/), a free stock photo gallery that allows you to provide high quality images to their projects fast, free and usually with no attributions needed.

 ##### Just Show Me The Code!
 A live example can be found [here - CodePen/Lightbox](https://codepen.io/rdev-rocks/pen/KXNzvo) and a full draft of the code is near the bottom.